ASPIRe Lab Co-Directors

 2011 | Louisiana State University

-Rachael Rosen, CPO, MPO
+Rachael Rosen, CPO, MPO, PhD

-Rachael Rosen is a PhD candidate in the Rehabilitation Science program in the Department of Rehabilitation Medicine at the University of Washington.
+Rachael Rosen was a PhD candidate in the Rehabilitation Science program in the Department of Rehabilitation Medicine at the University of Washington.
 With a background as a prosthetist and orthotist, Rachael has clinical experience working in Level I trauma and pediatric hospitals across Washington State and Mississippi.
 These experiences have directly informed her research interests, which focus on evaluating health and mobility outcomes related to prosthetic and orthotic interventions.
 Additionally, Rachael has an interest in using big data and machine learning techniques to improve health equity, reduce disparities, and address social determinants of health for individuals who have had, or are at risk for, amputation.

 Throughout her career, Rachael has been part of research teams that have developed and validated novel performance-based and self-report outcome measures for lower limb prosthesis users.
-For her dissertation, she is examining post-acute care outcomes in Medicare beneficiaries who have undergone lower limb amputation, specifically identifying disparities and predictors of hospital readmission.
+For her dissertation, she examined post-acute care outcomes in Medicare beneficiaries who have undergone lower limb amputation, specifically identifying disparities and predictors of hospital readmission.

 Master of Prosthetics & Orthotics